overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

   - `--mount type=bind,source=./guideContent/dataSubmission,target=/output` mounts the directory and its contents (volume) from the host machine to the container.
 In this case the mockData being used for our submission.
 It binds the directory ./guideContent/dataSubmission from the host to /output inside the container.
 Any changes made to the files in this directory will be reflected in both locations

+---

 </details>
 <br></br>

 <Warning>**Note:** Ensure you are running the following commands from the root directory of the quickstart folder.
-The values here reflect those compatible with the Overture QuickStart.</Warning>
+The values here reflect those compatible with theclea Overture QuickStart.</Warning>

 ## Step 3: Submit metadata to Song